stuartellis/multiform/README.md

 ### Development Containers

-The *.devcontainer/* directory provides Development Container configuration files that are compatible with the [Development Container specification](https://containers.dev/).
+The *.devcontainer/* directory provides development container configuration files that are compatible with the [Development Container specification](https://containers.dev/).
 This provides a Linux development environment with all of the dependencies that the project requires.

-The Development Containers configuration provides a Debian container for compatibility with Python code.
+The development containers configuration provides a Debian container for compatibility with Python code.

 ---